Towards a theory of how the structure of language is acquired by deep neural networks: Experiments on deep CNNs and scaling of the loss steps

 \subsection{Differences between Transformers and deep CNNs}

 The learning curves of deep CNNs are qualitatively similar to those of transformers, but also present apparent quantitative differences, as shown in Fig.\ref{fig:context-scaling-cnn}.
 Specifically, a noticeable difference is the sample complexity of the third step $P_3$.
-This difference is possibly due to favorable implicit biases of CNNs, such as weight sharing.
-Indeed after learning the penultimate level-$1$ feature in the second step, weight sharing would facilitate learning the other level-$1$ features along the entire data.
-This effect may affect the sample complexity of the third step and the subsequent ones.
-However, the third step occurs for large values of the training set size, and we cannot investigate this issue systematically in numerical experiments.
+This difference is possibly due to favourable implicit biases of CNNs, such as weight sharing.
+Indeed after learning the penultimate level-$1$ features in the second step, weight sharing would facilitate learning the other level-$1$ features along the entire data.
+As a result, the model can directly access the correlations between the last token and tuples of level-$1$ symbols.
+According to the discussion of~\autoref{app:corr-tuples}, these correlations are stronger than those with tuples of level-$0$ symbols by a factor of $\sqrt{m}$.
+Correspondingly, the sample complexity of the third step $P_3$ is reduced by a factor $m$ with respect to~\autoref{eq:prediction-sample-complexity}.
+In general, we can assume that, in the presence of weight sharing, after the $\ell$-th step all level-$\left(\ell\,{-}\,1\right)$ features have been learnt, so that the $\left(\ell\,{+}\,1\right)$-th step requires resolving correlations between the last token and tuples of level-$\left(\ell\,{-}\,1\right)$ features.
+The corresponding sample complexity scales like $m^{\ell+1}$ instead of $m^{2\ell-1}$.
+However, the steps with $\ell\,{\geq}\,3$ occur for large values of the training set size, and we cannot investigate this issue systematically with our current numerical experiments.